vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance_manual.md

    4. Expand **New Hard Disk** and make sure that the Virtual Device Node for the disk is set to **SCSI(0:1)**.
    5. Repeat the procedure to attach <code>&lt;appliance_name&gt;_2.vmdk</code> to **SCSI(0:2)** and <code>&lt;appliance_name&gt;_3.vmdk</code> to **SCSI(0:3)**.
    6. Click **OK**.

+## Procedure 2: Run the Upgrade Script

-6. Power on the new version of the vSphere Integrated Containers appliance and wait for it to boot up.
+1. Power on the new version of the vSphere Integrated Containers appliance and wait for it to boot up.

     Booting up can take a few minutes.
 Go to  https://<i>vic_appliance_address</i>:9443 and wait until the **Complete VIC appliance installation** panel appears.